ergo-services/ergo/docs/actors/pool.md

 - Workers maintain critical state that can't be lost on restart
 - Concurrency isn't the bottleneck (single actor is fast enough)

 Pools are for horizontal scaling of stateless work.
-If workers need state coordination, use multiple independent actors with explicit routing instead.
+If workers need state coordination, message-type dispatching, or key affinity, use [Router](router.md) instead - it owns named slots and lets user code decide where each message goes.

 ## Patterns and Pitfalls